Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Background and terminology

 A neural network transforms input data into rich numerical representations.
 With increasing depth, these representations capture increasingly abstract structures and concepts or patterns.
 In the mechanistic literature, these concepts encoded by the different layers of a neural network are typically called \emph{features}.
 This means that a feature corresponds to a specific, often highly non-linear, pattern in the input data that is encoded by a particular layer of a neural network.

-According to the \emph{linear representation hypothesis}~\citep{mikolov2013linguistic, elhage2022toy, bereska2024mechanistic} (\cref{fig:lrh}), our working assumption, features are encoded as linear directions in a layer's activation space.
-Moreover, this hypothesis states that each layer's activation can be expressed as a linear combination of the activations of all the features that the model has learned to represent in that layer:
+Our working assumption is the \emph{linear representation hypothesis}~\citep{mikolov2013linguistic, elhage2022toy, bereska2024mechanistic} (\cref{fig:lrh}).
+It posits that features are encoded as linear directions in a layer's activation space, meaning a layer’s activation is a linear combination of the features learned in that layer: